Pet Wellness Care

 Our Senior Wellness Exam Includes:

 - An in-depth consultation – review of medical history, changes in weight, appetite, water-intake and elimination, dietary and nutrition history, prescription medications and supplements, behavior, activity levels, and any indications of pain.

 - Thorough “nose-to-tail” exam with complete dental evaluation.

 - Recommendations on comprehensive diagnostic testing annually – blood profile analysis, urinalysis, and thyroid hormone testing.
 Diagnostic imaging using x-rays and ultrasound are available as needed.

 Please contact Ohana Pet Hospital today to schedule a Senior Wellness Exam for your pet.

 Pet Nutritional Care

 With all of the pet food options available today, determining you pet’s nutritional needs can be tough.
 What diet works best for a large breed growing puppy?
-Does your kitten’s sensitive skin need a specialized allergy-free diet?
+Does your cat’s sensitive skin need a specialized allergy-free diet?
 Is your pet, well… a bit pudgy?